animeshPradhan1993/Employee-Database/README.md

 Jacoco is used to generate the coverage reports.
-Coverage reports(index.html) can be accessed in the site folder inside the generated folder
+Coverage reports(index.html) can be accessed in the site folder inside the generated folder on deletion of a role all the projects will be assigned to Employee 1

+Please donot delete the employee 1 and role 1 as employee 1 is the the default employee to whom the projects are assigned.